Home » Test Artifacts » Technical Photography and MSI – white pigments

 CHSOS Test Artifacts – item #3

 What is truly intriguing, however, is that lithopone can be mapped using just a single filter from the ANTONELLO Multispectral Imaging filter set.
-Lithopone shows a characteristic group of absorbance bands in the near-infrared, and the image acquired with the 730 nm filter reveals this pigment clearly, making it possible to identify its presence with remarkable simplicity.
+Lithopone, one of the many white pigments encountered in cultural heritage objects, shows a characteristic group of absorbance bands in the near-infrared.
+The image acquired with the 730 nm filter reveals this pigment clearly, making it possible to identify its presence with remarkable simplicity.

-However, when using a few of just one filter of the Multispectral Imaging filters set ANTONELLO, we can go beyond standard TP without sacrificing simplicity.
-In this case, the advantage of Technical Photography naturally extends into multispectral imaging, because the workflow remains equally simple and straightforward: the operator simply captures images through specific filters to obtain targeted spectral information.
+However, by using just one or a few filters from the ANTONELLO Multispectral Imaging filter set, we can go beyond standard TP without sacrificing simplicity.
+In this case, the advantage of Technical Photography naturally extends into multispectral imaging because the workflow remains equally simple and straightforward: the operator simply captures images through specific filters to obtain targeted spectral information.
+This approach can be particularly useful for the study and mapping of white pigments, including lithopone and other materials that exhibit distinctive spectral behavior.

 More complex multispectral systems typically demand highly specialized equipment and personnel with advanced training, making them less practical for routine or high-volume documentation.
 The ANTONELLO filter set, instead, enables a streamlined approach that brings selected multispectral capabilities within the reach of standard TP workflows.